turkraft/springfilter/README.md

 ### Date format
 You are able to change the date format by setting the static `DATE_FORMATTER` field of the `FilterConfig` class.
 You can also set it with the property `turkraft.springfilter.dateformatter.pattern`

+## Notes
+When using `@EntityFilter`, sorting is automatically done.
+The logic behind that is to support sorting nested fields, and to avoid duplicated joins if sorting was to be done externally.
+If you still want to manually sort or disable sorting completely, you may do it with `@EntityFilter(sortParameterName = "")`

 ## Contributing
 Ideas and pull requests are always welcome.